Lorenz-127/THE-CONVERSIONATOR/README.md

 ### Header

+- The design for the header is minimalist.
+The idea behind it is not to irritate the user with an overloaded header.\
+For this reason, I have also deliberately kept the menu icons simple.\
+The app's focus should be on the calculators and not on the navigation.

 ![header](assets/feature-img/header-large.png)

 ### Footer

+- I took the same approach with the footer.\
+The icons for the socials are simple and follow the design of the app.

 ![footer](assets/feature-img/footer-large.png)

 ### Home

+- On screens larger than 992px, all 4 calculators are displayed in a grid layout.\
+This makes unnecessary scrolling obsolete and allows the user to interact seamlessly with the app.

 ![home](assets/feature-img/home.png)

 ### Instructions

+- Clicking on the question mark icon opens the instruction page, where the operation of the individual calculators is explained.\
+The calculators are displayed by selecting the title of the desired calculator.\
+This action should enable the user to navigate the page with as few clicks as possible.

+- The entire page and all elements can also be operated using the keyboard.

 ![instructions](assets/feature-img/instructions.png)

 ### Overlay Desktop

+- In the desktop version, the modal menu only shows the really necessary links to minimize distractions for the user.
+- The overlay menu closes by click on the prominent close icon, with ESC, or backspace key pressed.

 ![overlay](assets/feature-img/overlay-large.png)

 ### Mobile

+- On mobile devices, the user has the option of displaying the calculators either individually or all the calculators in one column.

 ![overlay](assets/feature-img/mobile.png)

 ### Overlay Mobile

+- In the mobile version of the modal, all links are displayed, as the user has the option of displaying the calculators individually.

 ![overlay](assets/feature-img/mobile-overlay.png)